frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 Dynamic Programming and recursion are related; *both involve solving problems by breaking a problem into smaller problems.
 However, while recursion solves the smaller problems without considering the computational cost of repeated calls, Dynamic Programming optimizes these solutions by storing and reusing previously obtained results*.
 The most typical example of recursion is determining the nth order value of the Fibonacci Sequence can be seen in Flowchart 1.

 ![]({{ site.baseurl }}/assets/images/recursive.jpg)
-*Flowchart 1 - Recursive Fibonacci nth algorithm*
+*Flowchart 1 - Recursive Fibonacci nth algorithm*{: class="legend"}

 The Flowchart 1 represents a function for calculating the nth number of the Fibonacci Sequence, for all $n \geq 0$ as the desired number.
 In Flowchart 1 we have:

 - **Base Case**: *The base case is the condition that terminates the recursion*.
 For the Fibonacci Sequence, the base cases are for $n = 0$ and $n = 1$:
   - When $n = 0$, the function returns $0$.